 "This is the plant which produces Scammony, the gum resin used as a purgative.
 It does not grow as large in England as abroad.
 The juice of the root is hardened and is the Scammony of the shops.
 The best Scammony is black, resinous and shining when in the lump, but of a whitish ash-colour when powdered.
 It has a strong smell, but not a very hot taste, turning milky when touched by the tongue.
 The smallness of the English root prevents the juice being collected as the foreign; but an extract made from the expressed juice of the roots has the same purgative quality, only to a lesser degree."Bindweed is also in the same family as ololiuhqui, which was used by ancient Aztecs as an hallucinogenic drug, and Morning Glory, which is also reputed to have psychedelic properties.
 But if you eat lots of our normal hedge bindweed in the hopes of getting a mind-altering experience you are more likely to get a trip to the loo than any sort of psychedelic head trip!

-Note: This is not medical advice.
+Notes: This is not medical advice.
 Always consult a qualified medical herbalist before taking any herbal remedy.
+I earn commission from some links.
+This helps subsidise my blog at no extra cost to readers.